 Diaphragmatic paralysis can be unilateral or bilateral.

-- may have dyspnea, headaches, fatigue, insomnia and overall breathing difficulty
+- may have dyspnoea, headaches, fatigue, insomnia and overall breathing difficulty

-- bilateral diaphragmatic palsy can be a medical emergency; they present with severe dyspnea, even with mild exertion
+- bilateral diaphragmatic palsy can be a medical emergency; they present with severe dyspnoea, even with mild exertion

 - idiopathic: accounts for ~70% of the cases